Axlefublr/axlefublr.github.io/content/harp/index.md

 Whenever you search for something, the search pattern you used is stored in the `/` register. \
 Interestingly, this works not only for the `search` action (<kbd>/</kbd>), but also for the “ripgrep project” action (`global_search`).

-When you *set* a search harp, the regex pattern stored in your `/` register is stored. \
+When you *set* a search harp, the regex pattern in your `/` register is stored. \
-When you *get* a search harp, it is taken from the storage and placed back into your `/` register.
+When you *get* a search harp, the pattern is taken from storage and placed back into your `/` register.

 The way that searching and the `/` register works in helix specifically makes this a very nice to use and flexible functionality. \
 You see, `/` doesn't store “your *last* search”, it stores “your search”. \